jm-scrpjr1/bb-amp-hub/README.md

-# BB Amp Hub
+# AI WORKBENCH

 **One-stop employee hub for Bold Business**

 ## Overview
-The **BB Amp Hub** is designed as a centralized digital workplace — a one-stop shop for employees to access tools, resources, and integrations.
+The **AI Workbench** is designed as a centralized digital workplace — a one-stop shop for employees to access tools, resources, and integrations.
 It supports Bold Business’ **global MSP operations**, bridging multiple geo-located teams and clients through automation, security, and standardized workflows.

 ## Goals
 - Provide employees and managers with seamless access to IT, HR, and project resources